Akash1298/JavaScript_Notes/11-setTimeout+Closure.md

   // 1 // after waiting 3 seconds
   ```

-- We expect JS to wait 3 sec, print 1 and then print the string.
+- We expect JS to wait 3 sec, print 1, and then print the string.
 But instead:

-- JS sees setTimeout, creates closure (remembers i), starts 3s timer and moves ahead without waiting
+- JS sees setTimeout, creates closure (remembers i), starts 3s timer, and moves ahead without waiting
 - Prints "Namaste JavaScript" immediately
-- After 3s timer expires, JS takes the callback function, puts it in call stack and runs it, printing 1
+- After the 3s timer expires, JS takes the callback function, puts it in the call stack, and runs it, printing 1

-That's why output is:
+That's why the output is:
 "Namaste JavaScript" → (3s wait) → 1
-The closure ensures callback remembers i=1 even after waiting 3s.
+The closure ensures that the callback remembers i=1 even after waiting for 3s.

 ### Example 2